-HomeTrust Bancshares, Inc., a Maryland corporation, was formed for the purpose of becoming the bank holding company for HomeTrust Bank in connection with HomeTrust Bank's conversion from mutual to stock form, which was completed on July 10, 2012 (the "Conversion").
+HomeTrust Bancshares, Inc., a Maryland corporation, was formed for the purpose of becoming the savings and loan holding company for HomeTrust Bank in connection with HomeTrust Bank's conversion from mutual to stock form, which was completed on July 10, 2012 (the "Conversion").
 In connection with the Conversion, HomeTrust Bancshares issued an aggregate of 21,160,000 shares of common stock at an offering price of \$10.00 per share for gross proceeds of \$211.6 million.
 HomeTrust Bancshares received \$208.4 million in net proceeds from the stock offering of which \$104.2 million or 50% of the net proceeds were contributed to HomeTrust Bank upon completion of the Conversion.
 HomeTrust Bancshares' business activities generally are limited to passive investment activities and oversight of its investment in HomeTrust Bank.
-HomeTrust Bank is the largest thrift headquartered in North Carolina and the fourteenth largest banking institution headquartered in North Carolina based on asset size.
+HomeTrust Bank is the eighth largest community bank headquartered in North Carolina based on asset size.
 Our headquarters is located in Asheville, North Carolina.

-HomeTrust Bancshares is a bank holding company and is subject to regulation by the Board of Governors of the Federal Reserve System ("Federal Reserve").
+As of August 25, 2014, HomeTrust Bancshares converted from a savings and loan holding company to a bank holding company and is subject to regulation by the Board of Governors of the Federal Reserve System ("Federal Reserve"), as a result of HomeTrust Bank converting from a federal savings bank to a national bank with the title, "HomeTrust Bank, National Association."
 HomeTrust Bank is regulated by the OCC, its primary federal regulator, and by the Federal Deposit Insurance Corporation ("FDIC"), the insurer of its deposits.
-HomeTrust Bank is a member of the Federal Home Loan Bank of Atlanta ("FHLB" or "FHLB of Atlanta"), which is one of the 12 regional banks in the Federal Home Loan Bank System ("FHLB System").
-At June 30, 2013, HomeTrust Bank had total assets of \$1.58 billion, total deposits of \$1.15 billion and total stockholders' equity of \$367.5 million.
+HomeTrust Bank is a member of the Federal Home Loan Bank of Atlanta ("FHLB") or "FHLB of Atlanta"), which is one of the 12 regional banks in the Federal Home Loan Bank System ("FHLB System").
+At June 30, 2014, HomeTrust Bank had total assets of \$2.07 billion, total deposits of \$1.58 billion and total stockholders' equity of \$377.2 million.